Request a Quote

 The park’s landscape is so perfect for game drives and wildlife viewing despite some patches of woodland and the heavy vegetation that conceal the wildlife from view.
 4×4 Safari vehicles are recommended for game drives plus binoculars for views of wildlife at a distance.
 In the accessible woodlands and savannah areas are dense populations of Zebra, Warthog, Buffalo, the rare Sitatunga antelope, Impala and various other grazers including the Eland, the largest of African antelope.

 Morning game drives and nature walks are such times of the day for higher chances on hyenas returning to their dens after a night’s hunt and hippos walking back to water after grazing.
-Leopards are mostly seen on night game drives and (occasionally) the Hyenas too, Bushpigs, Jennet cats, Civets, Porcupines, White-tailed Mongoose and Bush babies.
+Leopards are mostly seen on night game drives and (occasionally) the Hyenas too, Bush pigs, Jennet cats, Civets, Porcupines, White-tailed Mongoose and Bush babies.

 • Boat ride on Lake Mburo

-Lake Mburo located at the centre of the park and after which the park is named, hosts a rich array of life in its waters and on its shores.
+Lake Mburo located at the center of the park and after which the park is named, hosts a rich array of life in its waters and on its shores.
 This aquatic wildlife will reveal itself to you when you ride on a boat.
 A myriad of wildlife that abounds its waters, the shores and the wetlands comprises of familiar animals like the Hippopotamuses, Crocodiles, birds which include the less common ones particularly the African Finfoot.
 Other birds that appear in large numbers are the African Fish Eagles, Kingfishers and Cormorants, extra.
 Boat rides are scheduled to start in the mornings and afternoons.
 Lake Mburo boat ride also offers fantastic and magnificent views of the overlooking Kigarama hills.

 • Walking Safaris in Lake Mburo Park

 This is an exhilarating walk which is more or less like stepping after the animals as you see them graze – the zebras, giraffes, buffaloes and various antelopes.
 There are no large predators and other big fierce animals like the elephants which makes it an ideal spot for walking safaris.
-Look out for birds and butterflies as you savour at the scent of wild flowers.
+Look out for birds and butterflies as you savor at the scent of wild flowers.
 There is a possibility of continuing with the walk up to the saltlick viewing platform for a closer look at the animals as they come to lick the salty soils down.

 • Horseback riding safaris at Lake Mburo National Park